Infinical/infinical.github.io/README.md

 # Portfolio

-Thanks for visiting my portfolio :simple_smile:
+Thanks for visiting my portfolio

 THe site was built using  basic HTML and CSS.Zurb foundation templates were used to structure CSS.

 The site has the following sections: